MatthewJJJ/cd0037-API-Development-and-Documentation-project/README.md

 `DELETE '/questions/${id}'`

-- Deletes a specified question using the id of the question
+- Deletes a question using the question's id
 - Request Arguments: id - integer
 - Returns: the removed question data in the removed_question key and a status key which will be success if the request is successful.